dennyzhang/code.dennyzhang.com/convert-a-number-to-hexadecimal/README.md

 ---

 Given an integer, write an algorithm to convert it to hexadecimal.
-For negative integer, two’s complement method is used.
+For negative integer, two's complement method is used.

 Note: